yguitton/training-material/topics/imaging/tutorials/yolo-segmentation-training/tutorial.md

 >    - In the previous step, the results included some background, as shown in the picture.
 To refine them, click `-Point`, then click on the background area.
 The model will re-run the inference.
 >
 > ![al open dir](../../images/yolo-train/al_label_1.png){: width="75%"}
 >    - After the inference is complete, click `Finish Object`.
 In the `Enter object label` box, type `tail` then click `OK`.
-This will automatically create a label file in json format that contains the x,y coordinates of the polygon.
+This will automatically create a label file in JSON format that contains the coordinates of the polygon.
 >
 > ![al open dir](../../images/yolo-train/al_finish.png){: width="75%"}
 >